 How To Make Vegetarian Chili

 Step One: Sauté the veggies with a little bit of olive oil in a large pot or dutch oven.
-Once the onions are translucent add in the chili seasoning and tomato paste.
-Allow the spices to toast and cook for 1-2 minutes.

 Storing Leftovers

-Store any leftover chili in an airtight container in the refrigerator and enjoy for up to 4-5 days.
+Store any leftover vegetarian chili in an airtight container in the refrigerator and enjoy for up to 4-5 days.
 For longer storage, once the chili has cooled, transfer to freezer safe storage bags or containers and freeze for up to 3 months.
 Reheat the chili in the microwave, stirring occasionally until heated through, or in a saucepan on the stovetop until warmed through.

 More Chili Recipes

 - If you've never tried White Chicken Chili then trust me, you are missing out!
-It's packed with tender, shredded chicken, white creamy beans, and the flavors are absolutely delicious!
+It's packed with tender, shredded chicken, creamy white beans, and the flavors are absolutely delicious.

-- And of course, if you have an Instant Pot then making Instant Pot Turkey Chili is a breeze!
+- And of course, if you have an Instant Pot then making this Instant Pot Turkey Chili is a breeze!

 Vegetarian Chili with Butternut Squash